 - Base The task sets are scheduled on a processor without DVS capability, i.e., all jobs are always executed using the highest speed.
 A processor is shut down when there is enough idle time, and no task instance is delayed.
-This is the most primitive scheduling approach, and its results are used as the reference to compare other approaches. - DVS The task sets are scheduled according to the DVS voltage schedules without considering leakage (i.e. the threshold speed), and no task instance is delayed. - DVS with No Delay (DVSND) Task sets are scheduled with DVS voltage schedules and leakage is considered (i.e., the threshold speed is enforced), but no job execution is delayed. - DVS with Shut down and Delay (DVSSD-FP) Task sets are scheduled with DVS voltage schedules, the threshold speed is enforced and execution delay is computed using (Algorithm 1).
+This is the most primitive scheduling approach, and its results are used as the reference to compare other approaches. - DVS The task sets are scheduled according to the DVS voltage schedules without considering leakage (i.e. the threshold speed), and no task instance is delayed. - DVS with No Delay (DVS-ND) Task sets are scheduled with DVS voltage schedules and leakage is considered (i.e., the threshold speed is enforced), but no job execution is delayed. - DVS with Shut down and Delay (DVSSD-FP) Task sets are scheduled with DVS voltage schedules, the threshold speed is enforced and execution delay is computed using (Algorithm 1).
 The LST computation is based on Theorem 1.

-In addition, we have also implemented and compared our algorithm with the dual-priority approach introduced in [14], even though it is not strictly an FP approach.
-We call this approach DVS Dual Priority(DVS-DP).
+In addition, we have also implemented and compared our algorithm with the dual-priority approach introduced in (Jejurikar, 2004a), even though it is not strictly an FP approach.
+We call this approach $\underline{DVS} \underline{D}ual \underline{P}riority(\mathbf{DVS-DP})$.

 We conducted two groups of experiments to evaluate the performance of our approaches.
-The first group experiments were based on synthesized task sets and a more theoretical processor.
+The first group of experiments were based on synthesized task sets and a more theoretical processor.
 In our second group of experiments we intended to make our test conditions as close as possible to that in the practical scenarios.
 The test cases were drawn from practical applications, and a more practical processor model that supports only discrete voltage levels was used.
 The experiments and results are discussed in the following.